 IBM has been one of the pioneers in automated AI.
-One of their tools launched back in 2019, ‘AutoAI’, is designed to automate the data preparation, model development, and feature engineering tasks.
+One of their tools launched back in 2019, ‘AutoAI’, is designed to automate data preparation, model development, and feature engineering tasks.
 It has been one of the key tools for data engineers for creating and deploying data models.
-Technological advancements in the fields of distributed deep learning are going to enable the developers and the data scientists to create AI engines more effectively and, more importantly, in less time.
+Technological advancements in the fields of distributed deep learning are going to enable developers and data scientists to create AI engines more effectively and, more importantly, in less time.
 Automated machine learning is going to be the next in-thing making AI accessible to a wider range of professionals.

 Rise of the Process Intelligence

 Process Intelligence is one of the budding technologies of this decade, according to experts.
 Process Intelligence allows your organization to create a visual model of the internal processes using the data contained within the systems.
-It helps filter out the outliers, detect the bottlenecks, and predict future outcomes for easier decision making.
+It helps filter out the outliers, detect the bottlenecks, and predict future outcomes for easier decision-making.

 There is this hyped-up yet popular speculation everywhere these days – AI is the future job-killer and it is going to replace the human workforce with the mechanized workforce.
 Well, the future is going to be different that’s for sure.
 The hybrid – human and digital – workforce is alive and blooming.
 In the coming days, the human and the digital workforce are going to coexist and, even better, cooperate.

 We are expecting to see AI-based tools being employed in more and more different spaces.
 As time passes, AI-powered systems would grow in capability making them acceptable in many uncontrolled public spaces.
 More of us would start to interact with AI, knowingly or unknowingly.
-AI would even be seen interacting with customers serving them information and providing the services.
+AI would even be seen interacting with customers serving them information and providing services.
 Oftentimes it results in improved customer experience and higher customer satisfaction.

-Hands down, cybersecurity has been one of the major pain-points of this decade.
+Hands down, cybersecurity has been one of the major pain points of this decade.
 With hacking and phishing attacks increasing exponentially every day, cybersecurity officers needed something new in their arsenal.
 AI is a shiny, new tool in their toolset having a significant gravity.